Default S3 method

 cost

-A non-negative scale (for two class problems) or a cost matrix.
+A non-negative scale (for two class problems) or a square cost matrix.

 formula